 For example, there is Tonino’s trattoria, la Trattoria dalle Vignole.
 When my grandmother was young, she used to come here often.
 A few simple tables were put out on the lawn, and they served seasonal vegetable lasagna, or filled zucchini blossoms and even fried vegetables, much like cibo di strada, the simple but delicious food people ate on the streets of Venice until 120 years ago.

 Below you can see what such a simple and rustic dish looks like.
 And of course, you can taste vino di casa, for here we are in the heart of the wine country.
 No monastery was built here but a little church, Santa Eurosia alle Vignole.
 Its campanile, of the 7th century, is rather low.
 Le Vignole was part of a military zone, and you can make out Forte di Sant’Andrea when you arrive from the direction of Punta Sabbioni.
 The other part of the island has always been farm and wine country, and sometimes the paths crossing little fields and vineyards take you to sandy white beaches!

-Le Vignole is the ancient Bignola as the Romans residing on the coastline living in Altino called the island.
-They built sumptuous villas here, described by poet Marziale as beautiful just like the ones in Baia on the Gulf of Naples.
-The Romans loved the salty breeze and soil producing the salty-tasting vegetables we love to eat in Venice so much.
+Le Vignole is the ancient Bignola, the name the Romans who lived in Altino gave to the island.
+The Romans built sumptuous villas in Altino, described by poet Marziale as just as beautiful as the city of Baia overlooking the Gulf of Naples was.
+The Romans loved the sea breeze and soil producing the salty-tasting vegetables and created large vineyards and vegetable fields in the Lagoon.